rimutaka/posts/lambda-url-with-cloudfront/readme-lambda-cors.md

 ![Browser request sequence with OPTIONS/GET](./browser-request-options-get.png)

-Unlike the previous example where the OPTIONS request was handled by the lambda code, no lambda invocation takes place for HTTP OPTIONS requests which are handled by AWS.
+Unlike the previous example where the OPTIONS request was handled by the lambda handler, no lambda invocation takes place for HTTP OPTIONS requests which are handled by AWS.

 This response was generated by AWS and contains the settings configured in the CORS section of the Function URL: